-9 An accredited person becomes an accredited data recipient for CDR data when:
+An accredited person becomes an accredited data recipient for CDR data when:

-- CDR data is held by (or on behalf of) the person - the CDR data, or any other CDR data from which it was directly or indirectly derived, was disclosed to the person under the CDR Rules, and - the person is neither a data holder, nor a designated gateway, for the first mentioned CDR data.
-See s 56AK of the Competition and Consumer Act.
+- CDR data is held by (or on behalf of) the person - the CDR data, or any other CDR data from which it was directly or indirectly derived, was disclosed to the person under the consumer data rules CDR Rules, and - the person is neither a data holder, nor a designated gateway, for the first mentioned CDR data.
+See s 56EK56AK of the Competition and Consumer Act.